NassAbd/InternApp/README.md

 ## Contributing

 If you want to contribute to this project (add new scrapers, fix bugs, etc.), please open an issue or submit a pull request.
-Read the [scraper maintenance guide](./backend/scraper_maintenance.md) for more information about the scraper implementation.
+Read the [scraper maintenance guide](./backend/scraper_maintenance.md) for implementation details.

 ## License